 Medscape Cardiology Blog

-Medscape and the American Heart Association have partnered to provide a plethora of articles related to cardiac diseases, including heart failure, hypertension, arrhythmias, and stroke.
+On their news page, Medscape provides a plethora of articles related to cardiac diseases, including heart failure, hypertension, arrhythmias, and stroke.
 After creating a free account, browse articles in the section titled “Arrhythmia & EP” to educate yourself on advances in AFib.
 This is also a fantastic resource for discovering other helpful advice, such as the benefits of exercise in patients with AFib.